All you have to know before buying a Panama Hat

 Does the Panama Hat come from Panama?

+Although called “Panama hat” in English, the headpiece has its origin in Ecuador, where it is hand-woven by craftsmen hailing from the cities of Cuenca and Montecristi.
 When the Spanish conquistadors arrived in Ecuador in 1526, the inhabitants of its coastal areas were observed to wear a brimless hat resembling a toque, which was woven from the fibres from a palm tree that the Spaniards came to call paja toquilla or “toquilla straw”.

 Buying a Panama hat?
 What to know about the quality

 But you can have a top-quality Panama hat for €100 to €350.
 Of course, the thinner the straws and the tighter the weaves per square, the higher the price.
-And nothing against the cheaper ones – between €40 and €100 – that can look good as well, but won’t last as long.
+And nothing against the cheaper ones – between €40 and €100 – that can look good too, but won’t last as long.

 The Style

 Olie Arnold, Style Director at Mr Porter, has good news for the ones venturing into the Panama experience; he says, “Panama is a classic hat that has been a go-to style for the best part of the last century, and with good reason.
 It has the benefit of generally looking good on most people.”
 How, exactly?
-You might ask, and Mr Arnold explains, “Well, they lend an air of sophistication to outfits, so can easily complement a smart casual look, as well as tailoring”.
+You might ask, and Mr Arnold explains, “Well, they lend an air of sophistication to outfits, so it can easily complement a smart casual look, as well as tailoring”.

 Did you know?